adjust/ios_adobe_extension/README.md

 We use this environment to distinguish between real traffic and test traffic from test devices.
 Keeping the environment updated according to your current status is very important!

-## <a id="iae-session-tracking"></a>Session tracking

-Adjust SDK can track sessions in your app based on Activity lifecycle.

 ## <a id="iae-attribution"></a>Attribution

 The option to share attribution data with Adobe is in the Launch dashboard under the extensions configuration and is on by default.
 Adjust tracks the action name `Adjust Campaign Data Received` with the following attribution information from Adjust: